asuperdog/asuperdog/README.md

 - 🎓 Studying Computer Science and Computer Programming.
 - 💼 A green hand in back-end and front-end web development.
 - 🌱 Enjoy life to the fullest and stay hopeful.
-- 🎵 Music is a golden thing to lighten up the mood.
+- 🎵 Music is the best thing to release pressure and lighten up the mood.

 ### 🛠 Tech Stack
 - 💻 Java | Python | PHP | Go